issp-center-dev/mVMC/doc/en/source/output.rst

 The type of average values is a complex number, while that of the deviation is a real number.
-Since the initial values of all variational parameters are specified at the beginning of the calculation, the calculation of physical quantities is done by using this file file.
+Since the initial values of all variational parameters are specified at the beginning of the calculation, the calculation of physical quantities is done by using this file.
 Here, \*\*\* is the header indicated by ``CParaFileHead`` in ``ModPara`` file.

-Output files for variational parameters at each steps (xxx\_var\_yyy.dat)
+Output files for variational parameters at each step (xxx\_var\_yyy.dat)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The average and deviation values of variational parameters and the